 Check out our cable management options or call a Crutchfield advisor to get an idea of what's involved.

 Most sound bars have keyhole slots for mounting to walls.
 If your TV is wall-mounted on an articulated bracket, you may also have the option of adding a specialized sound bar bracket so the two pieces always move on the same plane.
-There is also a universal sound bar mount that attaches directly to the back of most flat-panel TVs.

 Placing a sound bar on a stand below a wall-mounted TV is a great option for sound bars that have more depth than your TV panel.
 This setup makes it easy to hide cables.